MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/install/hardware-and-software-requirements-0.md

 Minimum requirements for a single server with built-in database:

 > [!NOTE]
-> At this time, Windows Server 2016 RTM is not supported.
+> Windows Servers 2016 or higher is not supported.

 One of the following server operating systems: